 What is Chlamydia?

+Chlamydia is a common sexually transmitted infection (STI) caused by bacteria.
+People who have chlamydia often don’t have outward symptoms in the early stages.
+Women can get chlamydia in the cervix, rectum, or throat.
+Men can get chlamydia in the urethra (inside the penis), rectum, or throat.
 Chlamydia is a common STD that can infect both men and women.
 It can cause serious, permanent damage to a woman’s reproductive system.
 This can make it difficult or impossible for her to get pregnant later on.
 Chlamydia can also cause a potentially fatal ectopic pregnancy (pregnancy that occurs outside the womb).
+This article will discuss What is Chlamydia.

 What causes Chlamydia?